 UC Curriculum Integration (UCCI)

 The UC Curriculum Integration (UCCI) program was established in 2010 to foster the development of high school courses that integrate career technical education (CTE) with academic study to satisfy the "a-g" subject requirements for admission to UC and the California State University systems.
-The UCCI program’s two main initiatives are the UCCI Institutes and the UCCI Teacher Exchange Program.
+The UCCI program’s main initiatives include the UCCI Institutes, the UCCI Teacher Exchange Program and the UCCI Conference.

 The UCCI Institutes